emorydunn/LaunchAgent/README.md

 - Write: 2
 - Execute: 1

- In addition to Unix-style, you can get the Mac-stye [umask](https://ss64.com/osx/umask.html) value.
+In addition you can get the [umask](https://ss64.com/osx/umask.html) value.

 When setting permissions for a LaunchAgent use `.umaskDecimal` to get the value.
 If you're reading a LaunchAgent `FilePermissions(umask:)` will read in the decimal so the permissions can be updated.